noisr-ist/.github/profile/README.md

 ## Reach us

-For any inquiries, collaborations, or questions, please feel free to reach out to our team at antenna@noisr.com.
+Feel free to reach out to our team at antenna@noisr.com.
 We are excited to hear from you and provide the support you need.